Sestiere San Polo

 Take the #1 water bus or hop in a gondola to enjoy this unique water-level perspective.

-There are plenty of gondoliers available on-site, but if you don’t have cash or if you’re traveling with a small group, you can opt for a more affordable shared ride online.
+There are plenty of gondoliers available on-site, but if you’re short on cash or traveling in a small group, a more affordable shared ride can easily be booked online.

-These top spots are steps away from Rialto Bridge:
+These top spots are just a short walk from Rialto Bridge:

 super close